getyoti/yoti-doc-scan-android/README.md

     ...
 }
 ```

+Note: If instead you are using the `yoti-sdk-doc-scan-slim` module, you do not need to add the regulaforensics repository.

 If you are still using Yoti SDK version `3.5.2` or below, please refer to [these instructions](https://github.com/getyoti/yoti-doc-scan-android/blob/v3.5.2/README.md#setup-the-sdk) instead, but keep in mind that support for older versions is not guaranteed and we highly recommend updating to the latest one as soon as possible.

 The Yoti SDK is composed of multiple feature modules.
 Each feature is optional, but you must include at least one to use the SDK.